The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Perturbed Bianchi universes with a tilt

 in the reference coordinate system.
 Comparing to the FRW studies, the only difference is the extra shear term on the right-hand side of (\ref{lrels3}b).
 Before we proceed to investigate the implications of the above relations, it is worth taking a closer look into the physics behind them.

-According to (\ref{mlrels1}c) and (\ref{lrels3}a), peculiar velocities ensure a nonzero \textit{peculiar flux}.
-The only exception is when the cosmic medium has an de Sitter inflationary equation of state, with $p=-\rho$ (see~\cite{MT} for further discussion).
+Following (\ref{mlrels2}) and (\ref{lrels3}a), peculiar velocities ensure a nonzero \textit{peculiar flux}.
+The only exception is when the cosmic medium has an de Sitter inflationary equation of state, with $p=-\rho$ (see~\cite{MaT} for further discussion).
 Nonzero peculiar flux makes a pivotal difference, because the cosmic fluid can no longer be treated as perfect (e.g.~see \S~5.2.1 in~\cite{EMM}).
-This in turn implies nonzero 4-acceleration even when there is no pressure (see below).
+This in turn implies nonzero 4-acceleration even when there is no pressure (see~\cite{TCM,EMM} and also below).
 It all happens because the peculiar flux contributes to the (perturbed) energy-momentum tensor and therefore to the gravitational field.
-The input of the flux feeds into the relativistic conservations laws of energy and momentum (see Eqs.~(1.3.17) and (1.3.18) in~\cite{TCM}, or (5.11) and (5.12) in~\cite{EMM} for the nonlinear expressions), which in a tilted Bianchi universe with pressureless matter linearise to
+The flux input feeds into the relativistic conservations laws of energy and momentum (see Eqs.~(1.3.17) and (1.3.18) in~\cite{TCM}, or (5.11) and (5.12) in~\cite{EMM} for the nonlinear expressions), which in a tilted Bianchi universe with pressureless matter linearise to